mozilla/fxa/packages/fxa-content-server/docs/relier-communication-protocols/iframe.md

 1. loaded
 1. oauth_cancel

+The same format is used for both incoming messages and responses.

 ### Expected responses
-A `ping` command expects a response.
-Respond with `ping!!!`.
-If no `ping` response is received, Firefox Accounts will refuse to load.
+A single `ping` will be sent from Firefox Accounts on startup to determine the relier's origin.
+A `ping` response must be sent for Firefox Accounts to load.